Interested in an RLT slideshow in person or on the web? Request a slideshow and join a teen summer travel program by clicking here.

 Arrive in Vancouver, British Columbia.
 Transfer to campground in Squamish.

 We’ll kick off our adventure at sea level as we kayak across Howe Sound, one of North America’s southernmost fjords, as we get our first look at the rich plant and animal life of British Columbia.
-Day 3 will be spent learning to rock climb on the immense granite rock of Squamish Chief Mountain.
+We'll learn to rock climb on the immense granite rock of Squamish Chief Mountain before exploring a few of the many hiking trails within Garibaldi Provincial Park and learning about the hitory and culture of the Squamish and Lil'wat people.

 Our next camping location is the town of Lytton, founded during the Fraser Canyon Gold Rush.
 Raft the iconic Thompson River and hike in Stein Valley Nlaka’pamux Heritage Park.